Leadership Mentoring: Leaders To Success

-Supporting leaders to find and sustain their performance is often best delivered by external mentors.
-Successfully mentoring of leaders starts by creating a safe-space where leaders can share and discuss their challenges openly.
+Successfully mentoring starts by creating a safe-space where leaders can share and discuss their challenges, openly and frankly.
 This is where using a non-aligned, experienced mentor can provide an effective environment to support and develop leaders to achieve their full potential.
 Non-aligned mentoring provides an external sounding board which provides both diversity of opinion and external experience to build a robust mentoring experience.

-Having mentored leaders for over twenty years Richard Gourlay provides mentoring support packages to support and advise directors, leaders and senior people in organisations both large and small.
+Having mentored leaders for over twenty years Richard Gourlay provides mentoring support packages which support directors, leaders and senior people in organisations both large and small.
 Contact me here to learn more about our mentoring packages: leadership mentoring.

 Mentoring is Good Leadership

 Mentoring other people is a great leadership skill to develop.
-Creating a mentoring culture within your workplace is an excellent way to develop a positive supportive team culture..
+Creating a mentoring culture within your workplace is an excellent way to develop a positive supportive team culture.
 Mentoring brings out the best in you, in leading your people and in developing a supportive motivated and confident organisation.
 Mentoring the people you lead, generates confidence, inspires trust and fast-tracks team development.
-It also gets leaders closer to the frontline of their business and breaks down the vertical silo mentality which often exists within organisations.
+It also gets leaders closer to the frontline of their business by breaking down vertical silo mentalities, which often exists within organisations.

-For leaders being prepared to mentor defines what sort of leader you want to be.
-At the heart of the most successful, respected and desired leadership styles, Richard develops positive mentoring to support leaders become transformational and servant leaders which are often seen as the most effective mentoring cultures.
+For leaders, being prepared to mentor defines what sort of leader you want to be. mentoring is at the heart of the most successful, respected and desired leadership styles.
+Richard Gourlay develops positive mentoring to support leaders deliver transformational leadership.
+Mentoring is also at the heart of servant leadership model which are often seen as the most effective mentoring cultures.

-Effective leadership development depends upon leaders being able to inspire employees, through effective communication.
-Richard mentors leaders so that they able to mentor others effectively.
-The other key skill leaders need to develop within their people is an open engagment culture, where ideas are cultivated throughout the organisation.
+Effective leadership development depends upon leaders being able to inspire employees.
+At the heart of motivating employees starts with effective communication.
+A key element in developing effective leadership is to provide leadership mentoring, supporting leaders develop their skills and have space and time to review, plan and practice their skills.
+Another key skill leaders need to develop within their people is an open engagement culture, where ideas are cultivated throughout the organisation.

 Mentoring creates and sustains better, stronger and more resilient teams.
 For leaders looking to reduce the pressure on themselves mentoring is a vital skill for themselves and others within their organisation.
-To reduce pressure on themselves and their fellow leaders and to get the best out of their people by creating a mentoring culture is seen as the most effective way to sustain a positive business culture.
+Leaders reduce pressure on themselves and their fellow senior people and to get the best out of their people by creating a mentoring culture.
+This seen as the most effective way to sustain a positive business culture.

 Mentoring cultures can reduce tension, friction and frustration by fostering an open, sharing and trusting culture.